Husamui/AI-self-browsing-browser/README.md

 - 👆 Click on the page and extract data from the new page.
 - ↕️ Scroll down and extract data from the new page.
 - 📝 Fill out form and submit it.
-- 🗂️ Download files and extract data from it.
+- 🗂️ Download files and extract data from them.
 - 🧪 Experiment with vector search to find the most relevant data to the question.
 - 🔗 Experiment with LangChain
-- 🎛️ parallel actions
+- 🎛️ Parallel actions

 ## Getting started